 Depth and height at sea is measured in metres.
 Depth as shown on a nautical map is relative to a fixed datum and is usually the Lowest Astronomical Tide or [ LAT ] being the lowest water level ever expected.
 The water depth is higher than shown because of the height of tide.
 The datum from which heights are measured depends on the type of object measured.

-Maritime navigation charts are essential to navigating at sea and is produced and supplied by the various hydrographic agencies.
+Maritime navigation charts are essential to navigating at sea and are produced and supplied by the various hydrographic agencies.
 Originally produced for professional sea-goers, many hydrographic agencies today produce maritime navigation charts that are based on the official data but tailored to suit yachting requirements.
-Available in folios that cover most popular sailing areas, these maritime navigation charts also include harbour plans and information.
+Available in folios that cover most popular sailing areas, these maritime navigation charts also include harbour plans and ocean navigation chart information.

 Being a representation of a curved surface on a flat sheet of paper, the problem is of how to best embody or project the curve of the earth while minimizing distortion of the land mass shape and size.